buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcDoorTypeEnum.md

 # IfcDoorTypeEnum

-This enumeration defines the different predefined types of an _IfcDoor_ or _IfcDoorType_ object.
+This enumeration defines the different predefined types of an _IfcDoor_ or _IfcDoorType_ object.<!-- end of definition -->

 > HISTORY New enumeration in IFC4.

 ## Items